hhharrrshhh/Drowsiness-and-Yawn-Detector/README.md

-# Drowsiness and Yawn detection with voice alert using Dlib
+# Drowsiness and Yawn detection with voice alerts.

-Simple code in python to detect Drowsiness and Yawn and alert the user.

 ## Dependencies